j19sch/pytest-instrument/README.rst

     sublogger = request.config.instrument["logger"].getChild("sublogger")

-The session id and node id are set automatically via the :code:`getChild()` method.
+The session id and node id are set automatically in the :code:`getChild()` method.
+The node id is updated automatically via pytests's :code:`pytest_runtest_setup()` hook.

 Labels and tags